kcl-tscm/imeall/README.md

 in the database.
 Each link leads to a view of different orientation axes vectors for which grain boundary properties have been computed.

-For instance /alphaFe/110 contains all 110 grain boundaries for iron.
+For instance /alphaFe/110 contains all computed 110 grain boundaries for iron.
 The 000 orientation axes implies a perfect crystal, different cleavage planes and singular defects and vacancies in a perfect crystal.